 It’s around this time that we re-evaluate our lives.
 We check to see if we’re still going in the right direction, and if not, how do we get back on track?
 This is also usually when the 2nd semester of university starts.
 Halfway through the year, a lot of questions pop up and sometimes it gets a little daunting.

 Staying motivated to get on with our lives can be a tricky task, especially if something suddenly changes, but it doesn’t have to be.
-Here we explore a few tips and tricks to stay motivated to get through the rest of the year without having a nervous breakdown!
+Here we explore a few tips and tricks to stay motivated to get through the rest of the year!

 Try a different approach

 If you’re feeling unmotivated, maybe you need to try something new.
 Everyone is different, and what works for someone else may not necessarily work for you.
 If that’s the case, don’t freak, just try a different approach.
 Keep trying until you find a way that you’re comfortable with.
 That will not just motivate you but benefit you as well as you’ll be able to continue to achieve whatever goal you’ve set.